waikereru/waikereru.github.io/_posts/2019-05-17-bganz-visit.md

   - News
 ---

-Fantastic to see the experts turning up to inspect the 1769 Garden.
+Fantastic to see the experts turning up to inspect the 1769 Seed Archive.
 Malcolm Rutherford, its curator, showing the Garden off to delegates from [BGANZ, Botanical Gardens of Australia and New Zealand](https://www.bganz.org.au/).

 {% include figure image_path="/assets/images/news/bganz-at-1769-garden.jpg" %}